apmechev/GRID_LRT/docs/installing.rst

     python setup.py build
     python setup.py install

-In the case that you do not have access to the python system libraries, you can use ``--prefix=`` to specify install folder
+In the case that you do not have access to the python system libraries, you can use ``--prefix=`` to specify install folder:

 .. code:: bash

     python setup.py build
     python setup.py install --prefix=/home/apmechev/software/python